Relative phantom maps: Triviality of relative phantom maps out of a non-suspension

-The minimum number of colors that we need to color a graph $G$ is called the chromatic number of $G$.
-Then as in \cite{MZ}, the chromatic number of $G$ is related with the index of a certain free $\Z/2$-complex associated with $G$, where the index of a free $\Z/2$-complex $K$ is the minimum integer $n$ such that there is a $\Z/2$-map $K\to S^n$.
-Then we can ask whether the index of a free $\Z/2$-complex has the same local-to-global property as the chromatic number in Theorem \ref{dBE}.
-Let us formulate this question.
-Subgraphs correspond to free $\Z/2$-subcomplexes.
-The index of a free $\Z/2$-complex $K$ is equivalent to the minimum integer $n$ such that the classifying map $K/(\Z/2)\to\R P^\infty$ of the free $\Z/2$-action can be compressed into $\R P^n$, up to homotopy.
-Then what we are asking is the following problem.

-\begin{problem} [Topological de Bruijn-Erd\H{o}s problem] Find whether or not there is a non-trivial phantom map relative to the inclusion $i_n \colon \R P^n\to\R P^\infty$. \end{problem}

-Since the inclusion $\R P^n\to\R P^\infty$ is the first Postnikov section of $\R P^n$, the above problem is generalized to the following.

-\begin{problem} Find whether or not there is a non-trivial phantom map relative to the Postnikov section $s_n \colon B\to B_n$. \end{problem}

 In this section, we consider Problem \ref{generalized-top-dBE}.
-By Proposition \ref{Ph=0}, we have $\Ph(X,B_n)=*$, so the triviality and the relative triviality of phantom maps out of a suspension to $s_n \colon B\to B_n$ are the same.
-Then the case of relative phantom maps out of a suspension in Problem \ref{generalized-top-dBE} has been studied in the last section.
+By Corollary \ref{Ph=0}, we have $\Ph(X,B_n)=*$ for all $X$, so the triviality and the relative triviality of phantom maps out of a suspension to $s_n \colon B\to B_n$ are the same.
+The case of relative phantom maps out of a suspension in Problem \ref{generalized-top-dBE} has been studied in the previous sections.
 In particular, by Example \ref{Ganea_fibration}, $\Ph(\Sigma X,i_n)$ is trivial for the inclusion $i_n\colon\R P^n\to\R P^\infty$.
 Thus we consider relative phantom maps out of a non-suspension for Problem \ref{generalized-top-dBE}.
 When $X$ is not a suspension, the Puppe exact sequence associated with skeleta of $X$ is not an exact sequence of groups, so we cannot use Lemma \ref{6-term} which has been fundamental in many places above.
 Instead, we will use the following lemma.

 \begin{lemma} [cf. {\cite[Lemma 1.1.5]{RZ}}] Let $\{f_n\}\colon\{G_n\}\to\{H_n\}$ be a continuous map between inverse systems of compact Hausdorff topological spaces.
 Then the map $\lim\,f_n\colon\lim\,G_n\to\lim\,H_n$ is surjective whenever each $f_n\colon G_n\to H_n$ is so. \end{lemma}